gy-xinchen/PHNet/README.md

 ## PAHNet in PyTorch
 We provide PyTorch implementations for PAHNet.
 The code was inspired by [AdaTriplet](https://github.com/Oulu-IMEDS/AdaTriplet) and modified by [xinchen yuan](https://github.com/gy-xinchen).

 **Note**: The current software works well with PyTorch 1.4.0+.

+The 2D U-Net was a older nnU-Net created by [FabianIsensee](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1), it was used to biventricular segmentation from cine CMR images.

 <p align="center">
   <a href="https://github.com/gy-xinchen/PAHNet/">